crazyofapple/flask-file-uploader/README.md

 # file-uploader
 user python 2.7 and flask to create a API that can upload and download files

+- if you don't want everyone can upload file, you can set password.
+- download url is random, only the uploader can know the download url.
+- provide test.py to upload and downlad easily.

 Installation
 ------------
 install python 2.7 first